-Like many other cities in Europe, the German town of Freiburg was bombed to the ground in World War Two.
-But unlike others, it decided to rebuild itself as a green town before ‘green’ was cool.
-For example, the roads were widened to allow for trams and bicycle lanes.
-Much of the town centre is now pedestrianised, making it a great place to walk undisturbed by fumes and engine noise.
+There’s no question that the adage ‘war is hell’ is absolutely true.
+Like many other cities in Europe, the German town of Freiburg suffered enormously in World War Two, when it was bombed to the ground.
+But unlike others destroyed at the time, it decided to rebuild itself as a green town before ‘green’ was cool – the roads were widened to allow for trams and bicycle lanes; most of the town centre was pedestrianised, and several designated green areas were created, which are still enjoyed today.

-Throughout, there are communal green areas shaped by ideas generated by locals to suit their specific needs and desires: the district power station is surrounded by the equivalent of a free range petting zoo, with chickens and other animals running around, giving local children the opportunity to interact with nature.
+For example, throughout this town, there are communal green areas shaped by ideas generated by locals to suit their specific needs.
+My favourite illustration of this is the district power station being surrounded by the equivalent of a free range petting zoo, with chickens and other animals running around, giving local children the opportunity to interact with nature.
 The entire area is also fitted with a natural rainwater drainage system providing a diverse habitat for many creatures helping to keep the ecosystem balanced.
-For anyone interested in sustainable living this area offers a dream mix of concepts to explore, from biogas production to passive houses.
+For anyone interested in sustainable living, this area offers a dream mix of concepts to explore, from biogas production to passive houses.

 Slightly out of the town centre lies Vauban.
 In the past, this area was an enclave of army barracks, but it’s been transformed into a civic zone embracing alternative living and sustainable architecture.
 The shift in use is an interesting reflection of how Freiburg has turned its back on a past polluted by war and proposed nuclear energy and instead chosen to face the future armed with solar panels and community spirit.